AlDanial/cloc/README.md

    --write-lang-def=<file>   Writes to <file> the language processing filters
                              then exits.
 Useful as a first step to creating custom language definitions.
 Note: languages which
-                             map to the same file extension will be excluded.
+                             map to the same file extension will be d.
                              (See also --force-lang-def, --read-lang-def).
    --write-lang-def-incl-dup=<file>
                              Same as --write-lang-def, but includes duplicated